Current Ministries

 SING AND PLAY

 Sing & Play, a time for preschoolers and their favorite caregivers, to come play in the Fellowship Hall with 8 different stations to choose.
-We will be resuming on Fridays for the fall starting on Jan.
-19 through Mar.
-22, with 2 sessions that will last 45 minutes each (one at 9:30-10:15am; and the other at 10:30-11:15am)
+We have 2 sessions that will last 45 minutes each (one at 9:30-10:15am; and the other at 10:30-11:15am)

 Youth (grades 6–12)